DeeNewcum/dotfiles/README.md

     # Your dotfiles are safe.
 DeeDot won't overwrite anything.

-This is my config file repo.
-There are [many like it](https://www.google.com/search?channel=fs&q=site%3Agithub.com+dotfiles&ie=utf-8&oe=utf-8), but this one is mine.
+This is my dotfile repo.
+There are many like it, but this one is mine.

 ## Dotfile repos generally